Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Preliminaries

 \section{Preliminaries}

 Our approach is general, built on the theory of abstract measures on metric spaces \citep{parthasarathy1967}.
 In this section we introduce this abstract setting, outline our notation, and discuss the general problem of identifiability in mixture models.
-We deliberately include plenty of examples in order to help acquaint the reader with our particular notation and problem setting.
 For a more thorough introduction to the general topic of mixture models in statistics, see \citet{lindsay1995,ritter2014,titterington1985}.